pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 ### `Thread.new` in the constructor

-As soon as the server starts, we create a new thread, which does only thing, accept new clients.
+As soon as the server starts, we create a new thread, which does only one thing, accept new clients.
 This second thread starts an infinite loop, inside the loop we call `accept`, and block until it returns a new client.
 When we do receive a new client, we store in the `@client` instance variable, so that it can be used from the main thread, in the main loop.

 By moving the blocking call to `accept` to a different thread, we're not blocking the main loop anymore.
 Not with `accept` at least, there are still issues with this implementation, and `gets` is also a blocking call.
 We're improving things one step at a time.